© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm Heisian West Lead and Gold Mine is a scheduled monument protected by Cadw under reference ME204.
 View the official record →

-Cwm Heisian West Lead and Gold Mine is a post-medieval and modern industrial mining site located in Meirionnydd, Wales.
+Cwm Heisian West Lead and Gold Mine is a post-medieval and modern industrial extraction site located in Meirionnydd, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME204.

 Cwm Heisian West Lead and Gold Mine dates from the post medieval/modern period, and is classified as a mill.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm Heisian West Lead and Gold Mine is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME204.